American Siege: Production

 Principal photography for American Siege began on November 10, 2020.
 Notable filming locations included Fitzgerald, Georgia, Bellingham, Washington, and Victoria, British Columbia.
 Shot on a $10 million production budget, filming concluded on December 1, 2020.
 Shout!
 Studios acquired the North American distribution rights for the film.

+It was possible that in this movie Bruce Willis required a lot of assistance with his role as in later years it was revealed he was suffering from the effects of Frontal-Temporal Dementia, he would have lines spoken to him through an earpiece and he didn't move from place to place so much.

 Release

 The film was released in theaters and on demand by Shout!
 Studios on January 7, 2022.

 Box office

 As of August 27, 2022, American Siege grossed $121,967 in the United Arab Emirates, Portugal, Russia, and South Korea, against a budget of $10 million.

 Accolades

 Bruce Willis was nominated for his performance in this movie, as he was for all movies he appeared in, in 2021, in the category Worst Performance by Bruce Willis in a 2021 Movie at the Golden Raspberry Awards.
 The category was later rescinded after he announced his retirement due to aphasia.